Teles-sd/Catalog/git-catalog.md

 - **Remote** (aka. _Remote Repository_, _Upstream Repository_):
   A Repository to track the project, but residing somewhere else.
-  Might be on another on the machine or in another machine, locally or remotely.
+  Might be on another directory on the machine or in another machine, locally or remotely.
 <!-- --><br/>